 Roadway and sidewalk improvements on SE Powell Boulevard for pedestrians, cyclists, and drivers after construction of Phase One.

-Pre-construction activities are expected to continue through late summer 2023.
+Pre-construction activities are expected to continue through 2024.
 This work includes utility pole relocation, tree

 trimming and tree removal, selective building demolition and sign removal to make room for roadway improvements.
 Schedule is subject to change based on weather and site conditions.
 Learn more about pre-construction activities.